anuragsingh7746/anuragsingh7746/README.md

 - 🔭 I'm currently pursuing a bachelor degree course in Information Technology from IIIT-Allahabad.
 - 🌱 I'm currently learning C++ and trying to build my own physics engine.
-- 💬 You can find all my config files above.
+- 💬 You can find all my config files in Dotfiles repository.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/anurag-singh-082a44246/)